mannuelf/mannuelferreira.com_nextjs/_posts/traefik-docker-and-vps-part-1.md

 # Middleware are plugins that enable and can extend the features of Traefik
 # We are using the basicAuth on here to allow us to protect our admin portal website that shows our running containters
-# users: tells it wich are the authenticated users.
+# users: tells it which are the authenticated users.
 [http.middlewares.simpleAuth.basicAuth]
   users = [
     "admin:$apr1$futE7qd5$CWn820MIlYZm4RILGBlB0/"